20 Easy Money-Saving Tips

 We couldn't pay anything on our credit cards, which we had charged to the hilt just to get by, so they asked us, not too politely, to cut them in half and mail them back.
 Obviously, they closed our accounts.
 Guess, what?
 We lived for many years after that without any credit cards.
 We paid cash for everything.
 If we didn't have the cash, we got along without the item until we had enough money.

-Living on less than than your income means conserving in many areas.
+Living on less than your income means conserving in many areas.
 Learning to conserve puts you on the right track to financial survival.
-Eliminating all debt (except maybe your mortgage, or that too!) will also ensure your financial survival.
+Eliminating all debt (except maybe your mortgage, or maybe that too!) will also ensure your financial survival.

 20 Money Saving Tips

 - The library is free.
 Go there for your entertainment.
 Check out DVD's, music CDs, and books.
 (Actually read together - WOW!
 What a concept!)

 - Stop going out to eat - or go less often.

 - Need a beer?
 Buy less and in smaller quantities.
 Cheap wine can be great too.
 (There are some seriously great wines for under $10/bottle.)